 - Here, 1 means that the company has scored the lowest points and 5 means the company has scored the highest points.

 - PE of a company means that how much investors should pay for the stock based on their current earnings.
 A company with a lower PE Ratio is considered to be undervalued and has a huge potential to unlock its value.
 Hence, full points will be rewarded to that company.

 - With the lowest PE Ratio of 18.47, ITC gets the first position and 5 points.
-And Nestle India with the highest PE of 82.46 among peers is awarded 1 point only.

 - EV/EBITDA ratio measures Enterprise Value (EV) to the Earnings before Interest, Tax, Depreciation, and Amortization (EBITDA).
 This ratio assesses the overall financial performance of the firm.